Welcome To Your Digital Wallet

 Support for additional currencies

-Leading to the adoption of the Coinme Digital Wallet.
+Leading to the adoption of the client's digital wallet.

 We will know this to be true & met our goals when we see an increase in wallet satisfaction, user retention,and a decrease in customer support calls

-Flush out the general grocery store occupant, who will now have easier access to the new Coinstar / Coinme kiosk with the new partnership, and Millenial persona who was found to be an early adopter of Cryptocurrency per secondary research.
+Flush out the general grocery store occupant, who will now have easier access to the new client kiosk and new partnership.
+Tease out Millenial persona who was found to be an early adopter of Cryptocurrency per secondary research.

-Include more education in the design to educate cryptocurrency users, enticing new and potential users.
-This could mean Cryptocurrency onboarding, Cryptocurrency 101, or helpful investment tips
+Increase cryptocurrency education in the design to educate cryptocurrency users, enticing new and potential users.
+This could mean Cryptocurrency onboarding, Cryptocurrency 101 tutorials, or helpful investment tips

 Test hi-fidelity mockups record qualitative research and sus scores, while continue to iterate until we hit above 70% and satisfied customers.